Hannibal's crossing of the Alps: March through the Pyrenees

 At this early juncture in the campaign, he opted to send home another 10,000 infantry and 1,000 cavalry.
-This was done to serve two purposes: he wanted to leave a force of men behind who would retain positive sentiments towards Hannibal himself; and he wanted the rest of the Iberians (in his army, as well as out) to believe that the chances of success in the expedition were good, and as a result of which they would be more inclined to join the contingents of reinforcements that he anticipated calling up during the course of his expedition.
+This was done to serve two purposes: he wanted to leave a force of men behind who would retain positive sentiments towards Hannibal himself; and he wanted the rest of the Iberians (in his army, as well as out) to believe that the chances of success in the expedition were good, as a result of which they would be more inclined to join the contingents of reinforcements that he anticipated calling up during the course of his expedition.
 The remaining force consisted of 50,000 infantry and 9,000 cavalry.

 The principal column was the right column, and with it was the treasure chest, the cavalry, the baggage, all the other necessities of war, and Hannibal himself.
 This was the critical column, and it was no coincidence that Hannibal was with it.
 As long as Hannibal had no ships to keep himself abreast of the exact movements of the Romans, he wanted to be present in person in case the Romans should make a landing in an attempt to attack his army on its ascent or descent through the Pyrenees.
-This column crossed the Ebro at the town of Edeba, and proceeded directly along the coast through Tarraco, Barcino, Gerunda, Emporiae and Illiberis.
-Each of those oppidums was taken and garrisoned in turn.
+This column crossed the Ebro at the town of Edeba and proceeded directly along the coast through Tarraco, Barcino, Gerunda, Emporiae and Illiberis.
+Each of those oppida was taken and garrisoned in turn.

 The second, or central, column crossed the Ebro at the oppidum of Mora and from there information is fairly sparse.
 It proceeded through a number of valleys in this country, and had orders to subdue any tribes that resisted its advance.
 It eventually rejoined the principal column when it had completed its task.

 The third, or left, column crossed the Ebro where it touches with the Sicoris River and proceeded along the river valley and into the mountain countries.
 It performed the same task as the second and the first columns did.
-When planning each of these marches, Hannibal ensured that the Rubrucatus river was athwart each of the columns' paths, so if any of the columns should be placed in a disadvantageous situation the other columns could march up and down the river in support of each other should one be placed in a perilous position by the Barbarians.
+When planning each of these marches, Hannibal ensured that the Rubrucatus river was athwart each of the columns' paths, so if any of the columns should be placed in a disadvantageous situation the other columns could march up and down the river in their support.

 The campaign was conducted over the course of two months, and was incredibly costly.
 Over the course of the two-month campaign, Hannibal lost 13,000 men.